jerrylsu/blog/content/articles/MachineLearning/NLP/2022-05-02-Reshape-vs-View.md

 title: Pytorch View vs Reshape
 category:
 tags: Pytorch, Paddle
+summary: Reason is the light and the light of life.
+toc: show

 torch.view has existed for a long time.
 It will return a tensor with the new shape.
 The returned tensor will share the underling data with the original tensor.
 See the [documentation here](https://pytorch.org/docs/master/tensors.html?highlight=view#torch.Tensor.view).